This is a best prospect industry sector for this country. Includes a market overview and trade data.

-Despite challenges at the federal level to develop new renewable energy projects described in the above section, the renewable energy sector in Mexico remains important due to the potential that Mexico has to develop renewable energy projects.
-The country has high solar radiation, wind potential, and some limited demonstrations of biofuel, hydrogen, and geothermal capabilities.
-Harnessing this potential could help to diversify the energy supply, lower the cost of electricity, and support companies that have strict sustainable objectives and are committed to lowering their carbon footprint.
-The U.S. Commercial Service Mexico has seen increased participation from both Mexican companies seeking U.S. renewable energy technologies and U.S. firms traveling to Mexico for trade shows and to expand operations in the country.
-Finally, even as the Mexican administration slows the development of renewables, the country’s energy demand continues to grow at a rate of about 3.4% annually, and existing fossil resources will prove insufficient without increased capacity development through renewables.
+Mexico has enormous potential to develop renewable energy projects.
+The country has high solar radiation, wind capacity, and geothermal sources.
+In addition, with the right technologies and expertise, the country could increase energy storage and green hydrogen projects.
+Harnessing this potential could help to diversify the energy supply, lower the cost of electricity, and support companies that have strict sustainability objectives and are committed to lower their carbon footprint.
+Despite changes in policy and delays in permits, the U.S. Commercial Service Mexico has seen increasing participation from both Mexican companies seeking U.S. renewable energy technologies and U.S. firms travelling to Mexico for trade shows and events with the interest of expanding operations in the country.

 Overview

-In 2021, the Mexican government’s energy development plan reported power generation in Mexico accounted for 328,597.98 GWh, of which 29.5 percent was generated with clean energy sources, including wind, solar photovoltaic, bioenergy, efficient cogeneration, geothermal, hydroelectric, and nuclear power.
-In 2020, the installed capacity of Mexico’s clean energy plants, such as hydroelectric, geothermal, wind, photovoltaic, and bioenergy, was 29,512 MW and by December 2021 there was an installed capacity of 30,812 MW, which represented an increase of 4.4percent with respect to 2020, mainly coming from hydro, wind, and photovoltaic solar power plants.
-According to a spring 2022 report by the National Renewable Energy Labs, Mexico’s large and diverse renewable energy resource base could support significant growth in clean generation capacity.
-National technical potential includes 24,918 GW of solar photovoltaics, 3,669 GW of wind, 2.5 GW of conventional geothermal, and 1.2 GW of additional capacity from existing hydropower facilities – all combined, enough to meet the country’s electricity needs a hundred times over.
+According to a 2022 report by the National Renewable Energy Labs, Mexico’s large and diverse renewable energy resource base could support significant growth in clean generation capacity.
+National technical potential includes 24,918 GW of solar photovoltaics, 3,669 GW of wind, 2.5 GW of conventional geothermal, and 1.2 GW of additional capacity from existing hydropower facilities —all combined, enough to meet the country’s electricity needs a hundred times over.

-The priority of the government is to strengthen the role of the state-owned Federal Electricity Commission (CFE), so it can become, as in the past, Mexico’s primary supplier of electricity.
-Private companies have faced challenges in investing in large-scale renewable energy projects due to permitting delays and policy initiatives such as the 2021 Electric Industry Law, which had the objective of establishing a dispatch system to give priority to CFE’s plants, among other changes.
-Nevertheless, companies remain interested in participating in the conversation to facilitate and increase opportunities in this sector in Mexico in the coming years, as they see the advantages to utilize the latest renewable energy and energy storage technologies available to reduce electricity costs, to increase efficiency, and to protect the environment.
+In general, the priority of the Government of Mexico (GOM) is to strengthen the role of the Federal Electricity Commission (CFE), so it can become, as in the past, Mexico’s primary supplier of electricity.
+Private companies have faced challenges to invest in large-scale renewable energy projects due to permitting delays and policy initiatives such as the 2021 Electric Industry Law, which sought to establish a dispatch system to give priority to CFE’s plants, among other changes.
+Nevertheless, companies remain interested in participating in the conversation to facilitate and increase opportunities in this sector in Mexico in the coming years as they see the advantages of utilizing the latest renewable energy and energy storage technologies to reduce electricity cost, increase efficiency, and protect the environment.

-Development Program of the National Electrical System 2022-2036
+Development Program of the National Electrical System (PRODESEN) 2023-2037

 Leading Sub-Sectors

-Based on continued interest demonstrated at trade events and published projects, the U.S. Commercial Service Mexico determines that the renewable energy sub-sectors with the most potential for U.S. exporters are small-scale wind, solar, and hydro.
-Additionally, while many large-scale renewable projects have been stalled, small scale distributed generation opportunities present a new niche for many U.S. businesses.
-Incentives for on-site distributed generation projects include the rising cost of power, a desire for increased energy reliability, and a need to meet internal corporate decarbonization goals as a component of ESG programs.
-Distributed generation project permits can take a few weeks for approval; while larger projects can take months or years and often face uphill political battles for approval.
+Based on continued interest demonstrated at trade events and published projects, the U.S. Commercial Service Mexico determines that the renewable energy sub-sectors with the most potential for U.S. exporters are small-scale wind and hydro.
+Additionally, while many large-scale renewable projects have stalled, small scale distributed generation opportunities present a new niche for many U.S. businesses.
+Incentives for on-site distributed generation projects include the rising cost of power, a desire for increased energy reliability, and a need to meet internal corporate decarbonization goals as a component of environmental, social, and corporate governance (ESG) programs.
+Distributed generation project permits can take a few weeks for approval, while larger projects can take months or years and often face uphill political battles for approval.

 Other relevant technologies that offer potential include energy storage, solar heating, other forms of small-scale distributed generation, and electromobility.